two-hundred/celerity-docs/docs/applications/resources/celerity-config.md

 If `replicate` is set to `true`, the secret store will be replicated across multiple regions in a way that is managed by Google Cloud through the [Automatic](https://cloud.google.com/secret-manager/docs/choosing-replication#automatic) replication policy.

 The `encryptionKeyId` field is not supported in Google Cloud Secret Manager, Google Cloud manages encryption keys for you.

+#### Rotation

+When the `rotation` field is set in the `celerity/config` resource, Celerity will automatically rotate secrets that are managed by Celerity.
+This is only applicable to secrets that are auto-populated by Celerity for links between handlers or application resource types and infrastructure resources.
+A google cloud function will be created to rotate secrets, which will be triggered by a Cloud Scheduler job to rotate the secrets in the store based on the `period` (in days) specified in the rotation configuration.
+This google cloud function will have permissions to update the specific infrastructure resources that the config store is linked to, such as an SQL database or a cache.

 ### Azure